bwconrad/flexivit/README.md

 ```
 python convert_patch_embed.py -i vit-16.pt -o vit-10-15.pt -n patch_embed.proj.weight -ps 10 15
 ```
-- __Note:__ The `-n` argument corresponds to the name of patch embedding weights in the checkpoint's state dict.
+- The `-n` argument should correspond to the name of the patch embedding weights in the checkpoint's state dict.

-### Evaluation Script
+### Evaluating at Different Patch Sizes
-`eval.py` can be used to evaluate pretrained Vision Transformer models with different patch sizes.
+`eval.py` can be used to evaluate pretrained Vision Transformer models at different patch sizes.
 For example, to evaluate a ViT-B/16 at a patch size of 20 on the ImageNet-1k validation set, you can run:
 ```
 python eval.py --accelerator gpu --devices 1 --precision 16 --model.resize_type pi
 --model.weights vit_base_patch16_224.augreg_in21k_ft_in1k --data.root path/to/val/data/